elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectscomplexfieldmapping.md

 See [SavedObjectsFieldMapping](./kibana-plugin-core-server.savedobjectsfieldmapping.md) for documentation.

-Note: this type intentially doesn't include a type definition for defining the `dynamic` mapping parameter.
-Saved Object fields should always inherit the `dynamic: 'strict'` paramater.
-If you are unsure of the shape of your data use `type: 'object', enabled: false` instead.
+Note: this type intentially doesn't include a type definition for defining `dynamic: true`<!-- -->.
+To limit the number of mapping fields, Saved Object types should only ever be set to `dynamic: false` or inherit the default `dynamic: 'strict'` from the top-level mapping.

 <b>Signature:</b>